kgiszewski/LearnUmbraco7/README.md

 #Learn Umbraco 7#

+**Work in Progress  - Sections updated regularly.**

 Learn Umbraco 7 is a crowd authored book with the purpose of onboarding new Umbraco developers for free.
 This book isn't intended to be a resource guide, please refer to the official Umbraco documentation for that.
 This book is a narrative of different topics in the Umbraco 7 realm.

+This book is downloadable despite not being complete.
+This is being done to encourage more authors to fill in the blanks.
+Please consider writing a section :)

 ##Target Audience##
 This book is targeted for readers who: